 Extradition is the process by which a person is transferred, often against their will, to face prosecution, trial or sentencing in another country.

-A person can be liable for extradition if they are accused, or convicted of, a crime in a foreign country.
+A person can be liable for extradition if they are accused or convicted of a crime in a foreign country.
 Countries without an existing extradition arrangement with the UK are able to extradite individuals through special circumstances.

-Challenges to extradition include:
+Grounds to challenge extradition include:

 - Human rights considerations, such as the right to a fair trial, the right to a family life, and the right not to suffer inhuman or degrading treatment